Social Icons

 Directed by Joel Schumacher

-After watching Thelma and Louise I knew my day was not over until I saw The Client again.
-Here is a movie that placed Susan Sarandon right there in my memory as a great actress.
-This is one her best movies besides Dead Man Walking (1995), Thelma and Louise (1991) and Stepmom (1998) (not in that order).
-The movie has her play a role that I could say definitively suit her, she had to get a child to trust her and then use that trust to save the child and his family’s life.
+After watching Thelma and Louise, I knew my day wasn’t over until I saw The Client again.
+This is a movie that cemented Susan Sarandon in my memory as a great actress.
+It’s one of her best films, alongside Dead Man Walking (1995), Thelma and Louise (1991), and Stepmom (1998) (not in that order).
+In this movie, she plays a role that suits her perfectly—she has to earn a child’s trust and then use that trust to save the child and his family’s life.

-Based on a John Grisham’s novel of the same name, the movie also had veteran actor Tommy Lee Jones and it earned Susan Sarandon another nomination for Best Actress in the Academy Awards (in her career she has been nominated five times and won one for Dead Man Walking).
-She did however for her performance in this movie as a mother figure and a caring lawyer win the BAFTA Award for Best Actress in a leading role.
+Based on John Grisham’s novel of the same name, the movie also stars veteran actor Tommy Lee Jones.
+It earned Susan Sarandon another nomination for Best Actress at the Academy Awards (in her career, she’s been nominated five times and won once for Dead Man Walking).
+For her performance in this movie as a mother figure and a caring lawyer, she won the BAFTA Award for Best Actress in a Leading Role.

-Mark finally gets the upper hand and gets free from the driver, who later commits suicide.
-Now the FBI is all over Mark based on evidence that he was in the car.
-They want to know where the body was buried, that information Mark claims not to know.
+Mark eventually gets the upper hand and escapes, but the driver later commits suicide.
+Now, the FBI is all over Mark, as evidence shows he was in the car.
+They want to know where the body is buried, but Mark claims he doesn’t know.

-Afraid for his life he sorts out a lawyer, Reggie Love (Susan Sarandon).
-She takes his case for a dollar and during the whole process her motherly instincts kicks in and she had to struggle on how to be there for the young man and be his lawyer.
+Fearing for his life, Mark seeks out a lawyer, Reggie Love (Susan Sarandon).
+She takes his case for a dollar, and throughout the process, her motherly instincts kick in.
+She struggles to balance being there for the young man as a caretaker and representing him as his lawyer.

-A great law movie from the 90s, one many will forever cherish and I believe you too will enjoy this flick if you get to see it again or for the first time.
+The Client is a great legal thriller from the ’90s, one that many will forever cherish.
+I believe you’ll enjoy this flick, whether you’re seeing it again or for the first time.

 Thelma and Louise (1991)